The average salary for a Film Editor is $51,325.

 - Edit film footage to fit with scripts and storylines.

 - Add text, music, sound effects, and other layers to footage.

 - Cut shots and match audio and video to chosen video.

-Popular Skills for Film Editor
+What Are Popular Skills for Film Editors?

-Pay by Experience Level for Film Editor
+What is the Pay by Experience Level for Film Editors?

 Pay Difference by Location

 Employees with Film Editor in their job title in New York, New York earn an average of 133.8% more than the national average.
 These job titles also find higher than average salaries in San Francisco, California (36.4% more) and Los Angeles, California (11.8% more).
 The lowest salaries can be found in Atlanta, Georgia (26.7% less) and Chicago, Illinois (17.7% less).